majumdersayak/terminalToAndroid/README.md

 	'--> adb tcpip 5555
 	'--> adb connect [IP Address (Android Device)]:5555

-	Connected Wirelessly Now can remove the USB connection
+	Connected Wirelessly, Now can remove the USB connection

 * Issue 2 - How to find the IP Address on Android Device ?